thiagortk/Road-Surface-Classification/README.md

  - KITTI dataset [2].
  - CaRINA dataset [3].

-In this work we used the CNN structure presented by ANKIT SACHAN in [4].
+In this work we used the CNN structure presented by ANKIT SACHAN in [4] with few adaptations to our problem, such as: sizes, Region of Interest, and data augmentation.

  REFERENCES:  </br>
 - [1] - Rateke T, Justen KA, von Wangenheim A. Road surface classification with images captured from low-cost cameras – Road Traversing Knowledge (RTK) dataset.
 Revista de Informática Teórica e Aplicada (RITA).
 Url: http://www.lapix.ufsc.br/pesquisas/projeto-veiculo-autonomo/datasets/ </br>